| About the Club

 heading out for a visit to the local go-kart track.
 The limit is only your

+time and enthusiasm!
 The LSSDAC's largest event is the

 Annual Poker Run, held each September in Southeast Oklahoma.
 You can find

 a schedule of events in the Event Calendar.
+Do you distribute

 your membership list?
 No!
 The membership list is property of SDAC.